microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

 1. Run CMake configuration

     Configure the build using CMake.
-Remember to point to the correct location of your vcpkg directory by updating the `<vcpkg-root>` placeholder:
+Update the `<vcpkg-root>` placeholder with the directory you installed vcpkg:

     ```bash
     cmake -B build -S . -DCMAKE_TOOLCHAIN_FILE=<vcpkg-root>/vcpkg/scripts/buildsystems/vcpkg.cmake
     ```

-    The toolchain file allows users to access vcpkg-provided libraries in their CMake project.
+    The vcpkg.cmake toolchain file allows the CMake project system to recognize C++ libraries provided by vcpkg.
+This makes it easy to use these libraries in your project with minimal effort.

 2. Build the project